Are Electric Boilers Expensive to Run?

-Running costs are an important consideration when buying any boiler, but especially with electric ones.
+Running costs are an important consideration when buying any boiler, especially with electric ones.

-As we have explained in this guide, electric boilers will typically cost more to run than a gas or oil-powered boiler.
-But it is far more complicated than just considering the unit costs of electricity and gas.
+As we have explained in this guide, an electric boiler will cost more to run than a gas or oil-powered boiler.
+But it’s far more complicated than just considering the unit costs of electricity and gas.

 In this guide, we have outlined why consumption is another important consideration too and the difference in running costs is far smaller than most people think.